dpratchley/secws/lab200/lab200_network_encryption.md

 (...)
 ````

-### Set minimum client authentication version to 12 - THIS IS ON THE DB SERVER!
+### Set minimum client authentication version to 12 - THIS IS ON THE DB SERVER!!

 Now run the following commands from a terminal connection to the database.